pmem/kvdk/examples/graph_sim/README.md

 ```
 If you want to compare the kvdk with rocksdb, then add `-DBUILD_ROCKSDB=ON`, the rocksdb engine will be add.

-After build success, the result binary will be produced at `build/example/graph_sim`.
+After build success, the result binary and lib will produce to `build/example/graph_sim`.

 ## Benchmarks
 The bench mark is for construct the graph data and run the different algos.